Insular area: Freely associated states

-Three sovereign UN member states which were all formerly in the U.S. administered United Nations Trust Territory and are currently in free association with the U.S. The U.S. provides national defense, funding, and access to social services.
+Three sovereign UN member states which were all formerly in the U.S. administered United Nations Trust Territory and are currently in free association with the United States.
+The U.S. provides national defense, funding, and access to social services.

 After achieving independence from the Trust Territory of the Pacific Islands, these states are no longer under U.S. sovereignty and thus not considered part of the United States.
 Some programs in these states are administered by the U.S. Office of Insular Affairs, along with other federal entities such as the Department of Defense.